tarkus/memcached-usage/README.md

-# Memcache Usage
+# Memcached Usage

-memcache-usage is a tool can help analyzing memcached memory usage in various scenarios.
+memcached-usage is a tool can help analyzing memcached memory usage in various scenarios.

 ## How it works

-memcache-usage will spawn a memcached server, fill it up with varying or particular size values, and output a usage report.
+memcached-usage will spawn a memcached server, fill it up with varying or particular size values, and output a usage report.
 With the usage report, you can fine tune the related settings e.g. chunk_size, growth_factor.
 This bundle also included some test scenarios, check it out before write your own.